abhidxt299/RoManOV/Chapter 2/README.md

 Note:
 I've tried to comment the code out wherever possible.
 If you still have any doubts, feel free to ask me.
+Also, you can try using your own images here.